Commission Hall of Fame

-The Commission on Economic Inclusion Hall of Fame is composed of Commission-member companies that have consistently demonstrated their commitment to workplace diversity and inclusion and have been multi-year winners of our Best-in-Class awards.
+The Commission on Economic Inclusion is pleased to present its sixth class of inductees into our Hall of Fame, member companies that have consistently demonstrated their commitment to workplace diversity and inclusion and have been multi-year winners of our Best-in-Class awards.

 Class of 2012

 KeyCorp views diversity as a way to win in the marketplace.
 This includes expanding its relationships with diverse suppliers.
 As a three-time winner (2007, 2008, and 2011) as for-profit/ best-in-class, Key is committed to supplier diversity through business strategy and community access.
 It supports diverse business enterprises, and its Supplier Diversity team in the Community Development Banking group provides accountability.

 Founded in 1945, Kaiser Permanente is one of the nation’s largest not-for-profit health plans.
 It is a four-time Best-in-Class winner (2006-2009) in this category, which reflects its organization-wide strategy that permeates each functional area and is communicated to patients, employees, Board members and the public.

 KeyCorp is five-time winner (2004-2005, 2007-2009) as best-in-class in this category because the company has continued to refine and apply its effective Board recruitment strategies.
 As the global economy diversifies, Key has realized that diversity in the boardroom leads to greater creativity and more vigorous deliberation.

 Eaton is a four-time winner (2004, 2007-2009) of the Commission’s Best-in-Class Award in this category.
 Eaton’s systematic approach to managing diversity and inclusion has had a tremendously positive effect on the company’s performance.